 Prior to this offering, there has been no public market for shares of our common stock, and an active public market for our shares may not develop or be sustained after this offering.
 An active trading market may not develop following the consummation of this offering or, if it is developed, may not be sustained.
-Further, certain of our existing institutional investors, including investors affiliated with certain of our directors, have indicated an interest in purchasing up to million in this offering and, to the extent these affiliated investors approximately \$ purchase shares in this offering, fewer shares may be actively traded in the public market because these stockholders will be restricted from selling the shares by restrictions under applicable securities laws and the lock-up agreements described in the "Shares Eligible for Future Sale" and "Underwriting" sections of this prospectus, which would reduce the liquidity of the market for our common stock.
 The lack of an active market may impair the value of your shares or your ability to sell your shares at the time you wish to sell them or at a price that you consider reasonable.
 An inactive market may also impair our ability to raise capital by selling shares and may impair our ability to acquire other businesses or technologies or in-license new product candidates using our shares as consideration.
-Furthermore, although we have been , there can be no guarantee that we will continue approved to list our common stock on to satisfy the continued listing standards of .
+Furthermore, although we have applied to list our common stock on the Nasdaq Global Market, there can be no guarantee that we will continue to satisfy the continued listing standards of Nasdaq.
 If we fail to satisfy these listing standards, we could be de-listed, which would have a negative effect on the price of our common stock.